rakeshy1116/Distributed-Systems-Assignment-2/README.md

 8. Created a table for shopping cart, where buyer id is the primary key for this table and it has list of items.
 9. For remove and clear shopping cart, the items list will be updated and removed to reflect the changes for the given buyer id.
 10. When a buyer provides feedback, corresponding seller record will be updated.
+11. For Make Purchase, all items in current shoping cart will be considered, if the soap provides response as true, a new transaction will be created with these items and their corresponding quantities will be reduced(updated) in the inventory.
+12. for purchase history,

 <h4>Semantics for search function:</h4>